First recorded by Tippie & the Clovers (1962).

 Hit version by Elvis Presley (US #8/R&B #20/UK #13 1963).

 From the wiki: “‘Bossa Nova Baby’ was written by Jerry Leiber and Mike Stoller (‘Kansas City’, ‘Hound Dog‘, ‘Ruby Baby‘, ‘Jailhouse Rock’).
 Even though the song would go on to become a huge promotional hit for the Elvis Presley movie, Fun in Acapulco, its origin had nothing to do with ‘fun’ or with ‘Acapulco’.
-It was initially given by Leiber-Stoller to The Clovers, who had had past success with the songwriters (‘Love Potion No. 9’), to record.
+It was initially given by Leiber-Stoller to The Clovers, who had had past success (‘Love Potion No. 9’) with the songwriters, to record.

-“The previous break-up of The Clovers in 1961 had resulted in the creation of two new groups: The Fabulous Clovers featuring John ‘Buddy’ Bailey, which continued recording for Atlantic Records; and, with the introduction of Roosevelt ‘Tippie’ Hubbard, Tippie & The Clovermen, who would go on to record for Leiber and Stoller’s new Tiger Records label.
-In December 1962 ‘Bossa Nova Baby’ was released credited to Tippie and The Clovers.
+“The break-up of original Clovers in 1961 resulted in the creation of two new groups: The Fabulous Clovers, featuring John ‘Buddy’ Bailey, which continued recording for Atlantic Records; the other, with the introduction of Roosevelt ‘Tippie’ Hubbard, became Tippie & the Clovermen, who would go on to record for Leiber and Stoller’s new Tiger Records label.
+In December 1962 ‘Bossa Nova Baby’ was released credited to Tippie & the Clovers.
 Their recording had no apparent chart success.